Iconians/wood-crafting-site-backend/README.md

-this is the backend of of my woodcrafting site, it is a simple api that allows for the creation of users, and the creation of projects and to sell them if they desire.
-It is built using node.js, express, sqlite and prisma as an orm.
-It is currently in development and is not yet ready for production use.
+# this is the backend of of my wood crafting site

+This is a simple api that allows for the creation of users, and to upload and list their carvings for others to see and enjoy and if the carver has a desire he could list the carving for sale.

+## It is built using the following technologies

+* node.js
+* express
+* sqlite3
+* prisma as an orm

+It is currently in development and is not yet ready for production use